dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/eufemia/v9-info.md

 ## Changes

 - The visual appearance of a couple of components has been changed (e.g. border-radius).
-- The color `success-green` has changed it's HEX value
+- The color `success-green` has changed its HEX value

 ### Updates to the language files